 There are also a number of people of Irish

 ancestry (19.5%), and residents who report Polish roots

 (6.6%), and some of the residents are also of Asian

 ancestry (5.8%), along with some German ancestry residents

 (4.9%), among others.

 The most common language spoken in the Grand Ave / Burnet Park Dr

-neighborhood is English, spoken by 80.1% of households.
-Other important languages spoken here include Chinese and Spanish.
+neighborhood is English, spoken by 90.8% of households.
+Some people also speak Chinese (6.0%).